qiuzhen8484/COVID-DA/code/README.md

 # <center>COVID-DA: Deep Domain Adaptation from Typical Pneumonia to COVID-19</center>
-This repository provides the official implementation for for "**COVID-DA: Deep Domain Adaptation from Typical Pneumonia to COVID-19**".
+This repository provides the official implementation for "**COVID-DA: Deep Domain Adaptation from Typical Pneumonia to COVID-19**".

 # Paper
 [COVID-DA: Deep Domain Adaptation from Typical Pneumonia to COVID-19](https://arxiv.org/abs/2005.01577).